 Example of Bill Discounting:

 But if you need the money before 30 days, the buyer will issue you a letter of credit from the bank for 30 days.
-You can approach the bank and collect payment against that invoice much quickly.
-For making this ‘advance payment’, the bank will charge some interest from you.
+You can approach the bank and collect payment against that invoice much quicker.
+For making this ‘advance payment’, the bank will charge some interest to you.
 So, you will get a discounted amount from the bank.
 Assuming the discount rate is 5%, the bank will charge you Rs.
 5,000 and deposit Rs.
 95,000 in your account.
 At the end of 30 days, the bank will collect Rs.
 1,00,000 from the buyer.

 This way, that particular invoice would get settled.
 This financial transaction involving the seller, buyer, and financial institution is called bill discounting or invoice discounting.